• Christmas Recipes

 Instructions

 • Take the short rib out of the refrigerator 30 minutes ahead of time.
 Season both sides with salt and pepper.
 Heat the dutch oven to medium-high heat and add olive oil.
-Sear the short ribs on both sides for 3-5 minutes until they have a golden brown crust.
+Sear the short ribs on all sides for 1-2 minutes until they have a golden brown crust.
 Set them aside.
 Preheat the oven to 325℉.

 • Lower the heat to medium.
 Add the pancetta and saute until golden brown, about 5-7 minutes.
 Remove and set them aside.
 Remove some of the oil remaining.
 Leave about 2 tablespoon of oil.

 • Add the carrots, onions, and celery.
 Saute for 5-8 minutes or until they begin to soften.
 Stir in the garlic and saute for 1-2 more minutes.
 Then add tomato paste and combine.
 Saute for another 3 minutes.
-Add the red wine and return the pancetta to the pan.
-Simmer for 5 minutes.
+Add the red wine and simmer for 5 minutes.

-• Once the wine is reduced by about half, add in the whole plum tomatoes, crushing them by hand, or pulsing them in a food processor.
+• Once the wine is reduced by about half, add in the whole plum tomatoes, crushing them by hand or pulsing them in a food processor.
 Bring the tomatoes to a simmer.
 Add the basil.
 Then place the short ribs in the sauce, buried about halfway.
-Cover the pot, and place in the oven for 1.5 hours.
-Remove the cover after 45 minutes.
-Check the short rib every 15 minutes after you remove the cover for tenderness.
-Once the short rib is fork tender remove the pot from the oven.
+Cover the pot, and place it in the oven for 2 hours.
+Stir after an hour.
+Then remove the cover and continue cooking for 30-45 more minutes.
+Once the short rib is fork-tender, remove the pot from the oven.

 • Bring a pot of water to a boil.
 Add your gnocchi and cook as directed.

-• Remove the short ribs and place them into a bowl.
-Use two forks to shred the meat.
-Once completely shredded, return to the pot and mix with the sauce.
-Add some sauce and the gnocchi to a pan on medium heat.
+• Add some sauce and the gnocchi to a pan on medium heat.
 Bring the sauce to a simmer, combine with the gnocchi, and serve with extra sauce on top!

 Notes

 2. Don't completely submerge the meat in the sauce.
-If you don't use a big enough pot the meat will be completely submerged and not braise.
+If you don't use a big enough pot, the meat will be completely submerged and will not braise.
 You want the meat to only be halfway into the sauce.

 Nutrition